voedger/voedger/design/api/README.md

 POST https://adventure-works.com/create-order // Avoid
 ```

-Summary, airs-bp3 example:
-Current:
+Summary, the following Query in airs-bp3:
 ```
 POST .../IssueLinkDeviceToken
 ```
-Violates Restful API design:
+violates Restful API design:
-- uses POST for query, does not change the server state
+- uses POST for query, without changing the server state
 - uses verb in the URL

 Should be: